 "Scientific studies at the cellular level, whole animal level and involving human populations, shows compelling and comprehensive evidence that RF/MW exposure down to very low residential exposure levels, levels which are a minute fraction of present “safety standards”, results in altered brain function, sleep disruption, depression, chronic fatigue, headache, impaired memory and learning, adverse reproductive outcomes including miscarriage, still birth, cot death, prematurely and birth deformities.
 Many other adverse health effects have been found, predominantly cancer of many organs, especially brain cancer, leukaemia, breast cancer and testicular cancer.
 Studies have also found that RF/MW exposed parents have more children with CNS cancers and other health defects. (...)
 Hence there is strong evidence that ELF and RF/MW is associated with accelerated aging (enhanced cell death and cancer) and moods, depression, suicide, anger, rage and violence, primarily through genotoxic damage, alteration of cellular calcium ions and the melatonin/serotonin balance."
 Dr. Neil Cherry, Lincoln University in New Zealand

-- the separation of those exposed to a radiation source is not realistic (eg in the Interphone study, mobile phone users were considered to be also those who spoke only once a week in the mobile...
-Could they be in the same group of people that spoke three hours every day?)
+- The separation of those exposed to a radiation source is not realistic (eg. in the Interphone study, which considered people who spoke on the phone once a week as mobile users...
+Should they be in the same group of people that spoke three hours every day?)

-- research results are significantly influenced by the source of funding (according to the study by Professor Henry Lai in total 221 studies on the effects of radiation from mobile phones, adverse effects were recorded in 70% of independent research and only 32% on the studies funded be the mobile phone industry )
+- Research results are significantly influenced by the source of funding (according to the study by Professor Henry Lai in total 221 studies on the effects of radiation from mobile phones, adverse effects were recorded in 70% of independent research and only 32% in the studies funded by the mobile phone industry )

 When I run up against a brick wall all of ten times and develop a blue bruise each single time, this would be an accurately observed and easily reproducible fact.
 If I am concerned about it, trying to tell my story or even publish it because I wish to stop this type of wall running, such action will be regarded as premature and unscientific, even as downright fear mongering.
 And that because there were simply not enough others before or after me who would have done the same thing, thus replication did not take place.
 Or if it did, the bruising in other people, age groups, skin colors, and with different momenta did not turn quite as blue but rather a shade of green.
 Anyhow, something is still missing, that is the conclusive explanation of the effect: Why does the bruise develop?
 And why in this way and no other, why this color, pain, dizziness?
 What is going on here?
 Without clear answers to these questions (and a lot more), it will remain scientifically untenable - by a long shot - despite the bruise, despite the pain and dizziness.
 Wolfgang Maes, German Institute for Building Biology